brackendev/GravatarDemo-FSharp/README.md

 ## Example Usage

-In a shell, in the project's "Gravatar.Console" directory, execute:
+In a shell (in the project's "Gravatar.Console" directory) execute:

 ```bash
 dotnet run image email@example.com